dwavesystems/dimod/docs/intro/intro_symbolic_math.rst

 Operations on Variables
 =======================

-Now consider a simple problem of an AND operation on two binary variables.
+Consider a simple problem of an AND operation on two binary variables.
 For :math:`\{0, 1\}`--valued binary variables, the AND operation is equivalent to the multiplication of the two variables: